ualib/agda-algebras/appendix_lean_basics.rst

 Lean's type hierarchy [1]_
 ---------------------------

-Like its more mature cousins Coq and Agda, Lean_ takes for its logical foundations *dependent type theory* with *inductive types* and *universes*.
-However, unlike Coq or Agda, Lean's universes are *not cumulative*.
-This is not a problem since, in places where we might exploit universe cumulativity in Coq, we can instead use *universe polymorphism* and the *lift map* explicitly.
+Like its more mature cousins Coq and Agda, Lean_ takes for its logical foundations *dependent type theory* with *inductive types* and a countable hierarchy of *universes*.
+However, unlike Coq or Agda, Lean's universes are *non-cumulative*.
+This is not a problem since, in places where we might exploit universe cumulativity in Coq, we can instead use :term:`universe polymorphism` and lifting constructions.

 Sort and Type
 ~~~~~~~~~~~~~